marcovsilva/marcovsilva/README.md

 <h1 align="center">👋 Hello, I am Marcos Vinicius</h1>

 <p align="center">
-  💼 Professional with 10+ years of experience in Information Technology, with a strong background in critical environments and high-level technical support in government institutions.
+  💼 IT Professional with 10+ years of experience in Information Technology, with a strong background in critical environments and high-level technical support in government institutions.
 </p>

 <p align="center">
-  🎯 In a strategic transition to Data Science and Artificial Intelligence, applying my technical background to develop analytical solutions that drive smarter and more efficient decision-making.
+  🎯 Currently in a strategic transition to Data Science and Artificial Intelligence, applying my technical background to develop analytical solutions that drive smarter and more efficient decision-making.
 </p>

 ---